 You can find more about Gari’s book on Facebook at GraceBehindBars.

-To listen in on our interview with Gari click here.
+To listen in on our interview with Gari on iTunes click here.

 Here are a few things you heard mentioned on the show: